Updated: February 2016

-Many factors come into play when you're planning a vacation at a rented home or condo, such as saving money by cooking in the rental property's kitchen or the cost difference between rentals and hotels.
+Many factors come into play when you're planning a vacation at a rented home or condo, such as saving money by cooking or the cost difference between rentals and hotels.
 One other factor you may want to consider when exploring your options involves the insurance implications of staying in a rented house or condo.
 What if something happens to your personal belongings there?
 What happens if someone gets hurt?
 And, what if the property is damaged while you're there?
 Read on for some helpful information:

-The owner also likely will have a policy that covers the dwelling, as well as other structures on the property, against fire, a windstorm or other types of losses.
+The owner also likely will have a policy that covers the home, as well as other structures on the property, against fire, a windstorm or other types of losses.
 If a covered peril causes damage while you're at the property, and you aren't at fault, the property owner's policy will likely cover it.

 Vacation travel should be the best time of the year.
 A little planning can help you create the pleasant memories that make your vacation one to remember.